HKritesh009/Simon_Say_Game/README.md

 # 🧠 Simon Says Game – Overview
 The Simon Says game is a memory-based pattern game where players repeat a sequence of colors or sounds.
 It's a fun and challenging way to test and improve memory and attention.

-# Site is Visible at
+# Game is Playable at

 [https://hkritesh009.github.io/Simon_Say_Game](https://hkritesh009.github.io/Simon_Say_Game)